fgm/filog/README.md

   application.
 * Both client and server applications may capture exception stack traces and log them for plain errors (`window.onerror` handling) and exception reporting.
-  This is triggers by the `logger.arm()` method, and can be disabled by the `logger.disarm()` method.
+  This is triggered by the `logger.arm()` method, and can be disabled by the `logger.disarm()` method.

 Typical use case: